-The C3 protein is essential for activating the complement system.
+The C3 protein is essential for turning on (activating) the complement system.
 The presence of foreign invaders triggers the C3 protein to be cut (cleaved) into two smaller pieces.
 One of these pieces, called C3b, interacts with several other proteins on the surface of cells to trigger the complement system's response.
-This process must be carefully regulated so the complement system targets only unwanted materials and does not attack the body's healthy cells.
+This process must be carefully regulated so the complement system targets only unwanted materials and does not damage the body's healthy cells.

 Researchers have identified two major forms (allotypes) of the C3 protein, which are known as C3S and C3F.
 In the general population, C3S is more common than C3F.
 The two allotypes differ by a single protein building block (amino acid), although it is unclear whether they function differently.

 At least one mutation in the C3 gene has been found to cause a rare form of kidney disease called C3 glomerulopathy.
 This disorder damages the kidneys and can lead to end-stage renal disease (ESRD), a life-threatening condition that prevents the kidneys from filtering fluids and waste products from the body effectively.

 The identified C3 gene mutation deletes two amino acids from the C3 protein.
 This genetic change is described as a "gain-of-function" mutation because it leads to an altered version of the protein that overactivates the complement system.
 The overactive system damages structures in the kidneys called glomeruli, which are clusters of tiny blood vessels that help filter waste products from the blood.
 Damage to glomeruli prevents the kidneys from filtering waste products normally and can lead to ESRD.